 Currently, enhanced kava kava root powder preparations like those sold at Kratora don’t come with a “mg” amount of kavalactones on the label, but rather are advertised as containing 30% kavalactones.
 What does that mean?
 A label of 30% kavalactones on a product means that 100 mg of the powder contains 30 mg of kavalactones.

-The kava kava root powder for sale at Kratora is pure, organic, and prepared using traditional techniques to maintain its potency.
-We sell our 30% kava extract in four different sizes ranging from 5 grams to 100 grams and also offer sample packets that you can request with your order of kratom, CBD oil, or other kratom alternatives.
+Kava kava root powder isn’t on our shelves, but we have many calming ethnobotanicals for sale at Kratora.
+Ask our friendly experts if you need help with your order of kratom, or other kratom alternatives.
 Please note that our products are sold for external use only and are not sold for human consumption.

 Shop with us today to receive same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays)!